dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 One important thing to keep in mind is that DHIS2 has tools that can hide some of the complexities of potential duplications in metadata.
 For example, where duplicate option sets exist, they can be hidden for groups of users through [sharing](#sharing).

-## Adapting the tracker program
+## Adapting the Program

-Once the programme has been imported, you might want to make certain modifications to the programme.
+Once the program has been imported, you might want to make certain modifications to the programme.
 Examples of local adaptations that *could* be made include:

 * Adding additional variables to the form.
 * Adapting data element/option names according to national conventions.